 6 Signs To Find Out If You Need To Take A Rest Day

-Do you feel exhausted despite getting 6-9 hours of sleep per night?
+1. You feel exhausted despite getting 6-9 hours of sleep per night

-If you know you are getting enough sleep, but you still feel exhausted, sore and fatigued – take a rest day or even two.
-Give your muscles a break and your mind a physical break of thinking about what workout you will do next.
-The real transformation of your body happens during sleep and your rest – be sure to give your body what it needs to see real results.
+If you know you are getting enough sleep, but you still feel exhausted, sore, and fatigued, take a rest day or even two.
+Give your muscles a break and your mind a physical break from thinking about what workout you will do next.
+The real transformation of your body happens during sleep and while resting – be sure to give your body what it needs to see real results.

 Sometimes if you train a particular muscle group intensely, it can be sore up to 2 days later.
 This is called delayed onset muscle soreness, or DOMS.
-You might know this feeling after not training legs for a while and then doing an intense leg day full of lunges and squats.
-Even if you planned to train that muscle group two days later, but you’re still sore – don’t!
-You don’t want to train a muscle that is still store, it’s counterproductive.
-That muscle needs time to fully recover and rebuild before it can be broken down again with exercise.
-Take a rest day, or work a different muscle group – adjust based on your body’s needs.
+You might know this feeling after not training your legs for a while and then doing an intense leg day full of lunges and squats.

-Did you already train 5 or 6 days this week?
+4. You already trained 5 or 6 days this week

 REST!
 You already did a lot of good for your body – now let it rest and recover.

-Going for a brisk walk, a low-intensity hike, or a slow bike ride are good examples of active rest.
-Maybe you’re feeling extremely sore from your workout yesterday and you know you shouldn’t hit the weights again, but want to move those muscles to get some of the lactic acid to dissipate – so you go for a walk.
-Great idea!
 Sometimes sitting and doing nothing can make the soreness even worse.
-Get outside for some fresh air and move a little bit and you’ll feel much better and a bit more energized.
+Get outside for some fresh air and move a little bit; you’ll feel much better and a bit more energized.
 Pair that with a great night’s sleep and you should be good to go.